inboxpraveen/FIFA-18-Management-System/README.md

 3. WAMP Web Server (v3.0 or higher)

+4. Code Editor (Visual Studio Code - Preferred)

 If you are not aware if you have the right versions or you need to install them, fret not.
 Continue to the installation section at next.

+---

+## 3. Setup :small_red_triangle_down:

+#### 3.1 Chrome Installation

+- To download latest google chrome web browser on Windows OS and install in your system, just go the following link - [Download Google Chrome Web Browser](https://www.google.com/intl/en_in/chrome/).
+Once you visit, it will have option for you to download chrome and then install it as usual.

+- If you are on Linux OS, then you can follow - [Install Chrome on Linux Mint - Easy Step-By-Step Guide | Digital Ocean](https://www.digitalocean.com/community/tutorials/install-chrome-on-linux-mint).

+- If you are on Mac OS, then you can follow - [How To Install Google Chrome On Mac Quickly](https://setapp.com/how-to/install-google-chrome-for-mac-quickly).

+:spiral_notepad:***NOTE: Google chrome is preferred browser to run everything smoothly, but you can use any other browser of your choice as well.
+It is not a hard requirement, but can help you ease your UI & UX experience.***

 ---